 Modes of Reproduction in Animals

-The different modes of reproduction in animals is classified based on how they give birth to their young, this includes viviparous, oviparous and ovoviviparous.
-Apart from this, animals also have different types of reproduction, whether it is sexual or asexual.
+The different modes of reproduction in animals is classified based on how they give birth to their young, this includes viviparous, oviparous and ovoviviparous animals.
+Embryos can be fertilized internally or externally, but the development after fertilization differ greatly.

 In this AnimalWised article we're going to explain how animals reproduce and the different modes of reproduction in animals.
 We'll also include examples to give a better understanding.
 Keep reading to learn more!